ARTICLE I: Powers, Purpose, and Responsibilities

 |5||31-Dec-81||City of Vancouver|

-The officers shall be a Chair, a Vice-Chair, and a Secretary elected from among the appointed trustees no later than January of the year of appointment.
+3.1.
+Election: The Board’s officers shall be a Chair, a Vice-Chair, and a Secretary elected from among the appointed trustees no later than January of the year of appointment.

-The Chair shall preside at all meetings of the Board, authorize calls for special meetings, appoint all committees, execute all documents authorized by the Board, and perform all other duties associated with that office.
+3.3.
+Duties: The Board Chair shall preside at all meetings of the Board, authorize calls for special meetings, appoint all committees, execute all documents authorized by the Board, and perform all other duties associated with that office.